precice/precice.github.io_old/09-workshop.md

 Please use the code `preCICE` when [booking](https://www.hoyackerhof.de/en/booking/).
 The offer is available until January 7.

+## Funding and travel grants

+This is a no-profit, academic conference.
+A big "thank you" to [SPPEXA](http://www.sppexa.de/) for the financial support of the Workshop!
+With this support, we are able to provide a small number of travel grants to (PhD) students who would not be able to join otherwise.
+If this applies to you, please explain your situation in the registration form.

 ## Important dates

-* November 15: End or early registration, abstract submission deadline.
+* November 15: End or early registration, abstract submission deadline, travel grant application deadline.
 * December 15: Notification of acceptance, detailed schedule published.
 * February 7: Registration deadline.
 * February 17-18: Main part of the workshop.

-## Funding and travel grants

-This is a no-profit, academic conference.
-A big "thank you" to [SPPEXA](http://www.sppexa.de/) for the financial support of the Workshop!
-Thanks to SPPEXA, we are able to provide a small number of travel grants to (PhD) students who would not be able to join otherwise.
-If this applies to you, please explain your situation using the registration form until the early registration deadline.